 See?
 There goes the proof.

-Do you want to see more about my trip in Berlin?
-I actually joined to these two very cool Berlin walking tours from Alternative Berlin.
+Do you want to see more about my trip to Berlin?
+I actually joined these two very cool Berlin walking tours from Alternative Berlin.
 Check it out at Berlin 2 Years Ago (Part 2) – Pub Crawl & Street Arts.